kristinaa7/kristina-alabastros-original-personal-portolio/README.md

-# Kristinas Personal Portolio Webpage
+# Kristina Alabastro Personal Portolio Webpage

 ## Description

-Welcome to my personal portolio website
+Welcome to my personal portolio website.
+Here you will find a little bit about me and the projects that I have worked on either individually or in a good setting.
+At the bottom of the page you can find my contact information as well as social links to external pages.
+This portolio acts as a way for future employers to learn a little bit about me and see samples of my work to further promote my coding abilities learnt in class.

 ## Installation